Terms of Business

 As an alternative to seeking some form of redress, you can make a formal allegation of professional misconduct or incompetence against a RIBA member or Chartered Practice.
 All RIBA members must abide by the Code of Professional Conduct and all Chartered Practices must abide by the Code of Practice.
 If you think a RIBA member or Chartered Practice has breached the relevant Code, you may wish to make a formal complaint to email@example.com.

 Please note that RIBA members and Chartered Practices are expected to have an internal written complaints handling procedure available to potential complainants upon request.
 The RIBA will not consider formal complaints until such time as the internal complaints handling procedure has been exhausted.

 Regulatory Information and Diversity

 Z group is the trading name of ZGRP Limited, a limited company registered in England & Wales.
 Registration Number 9168494.
-The Registered Address is Ibex House, 162-164 Arthur Road, London, SW19 8AQ.
+The Registered Address is Room 405, Highland House, 165 The Broadway, London, SW19 1NE.
 Z group, including Solicitors, Chartered Accountants, Chartered Architects and Chartered Surveyors, is authorised and regulated by the Solicitors Regulation Authority, SRA Number 619491 as an alternative business structure.
 Our other regulators are the ICAEW (Institute of Chartered Accountants for England and Wales) and RIBA (Royal Institute of British Architects).